1)

 OTHER

-OPTIONS: You can also tell LISTSERV how you want it
+also tell LISTSERV how you want it to confirm the receipt

-to confirm the receipt of messages you send to the list.
+of messages you send to the list.
+If you do not trust the

-If you do not trust the system, send a SET BREAST-CANCER
+system, send a SET BREAST-CANCER REPRO command and LISTSERV

-REPRO command and LISTSERV will send you a copy of your
+will send you a copy of your own messages, so that you can

-own messages, so that you can see that the message was distributed
+see that the message was distributed and did not get damaged

-and did not get damaged on the way.
-After a while you may
+on the way.
+After a while you may find that this is getting

-find that this is getting annoying, especially if your mail
+annoying, especially if your mail program does not tell

-program does not tell you that the message is from you when
+you that the message is from you when it informs you that

-it informs you that new mail has arrived from BREAST-CANCER.
+new mail has arrived from BREAST-CANCER.
+If you send a SET

-If you send a SET BREAST-CANCER ACK NOREPRO command, LISTSERV
+BREAST-CANCER ACK NOREPRO command, LISTSERV will mail you

-completely with SET BREAST-CANCER NOACK NOREPRO.
+with SET BREAST-CANCER NOACK NOREPRO.
 [Return

 to top]